epfl-ada/ada-2021-project-noname/README.md

 ## The research questions:
 1. What was the most significant event that affected the stock price?
 2. Did the usage of certain words have a significant impact on the stock price?
-3. What can we determine from our results?
-4. How efficient were our research methods in the project?
-5. How efficient is natural language processing (Sentiment analysis) in predicting the impact of quotes on the stock market?

 ## The data
 We load our partial data sets, the ones containing all of Elon Musk’s quotes from Quotebank, into separate DataFrame objects, one for each year.